plenigo/plenigo_php_sdk/readme.md

 plenigo PHP SDK
 ===============
-Plenigo is a Software-As-A-Service  that allows everyone to easily monitarize his digital content.

-The plenigo PHP SDK encapsulates the plenigo RESTful API and provides the user with all necessary functionality to implement the server side plenigo paywall.
+> **Disclaimer**
+> The plenigo SDK is an open source wrapper around the [plenigo API](https://api.plenigo.com).
+> It is not guaranteed to be feature complete.
+We try to keep it as current as possible, but it is still possible that features are missing.
+We are happy to accept push requests for missing functionality.

 A detailed usage guide can be found in our [documentation](https://plenigo.github.io/sdks/php).

 If you find any problems or bugs please feel free to open up a ticket in the [tracker](https://github.com/plenigo/plenigo_php_sdk/issues).
+Bugs regarding the SDK are only handled if they are inserted there.

 A composer package can be found on [packagist.org](https://packagist.org/packages/plenigo/plenigo-php-sdk).